-42. The undertaking shall disclose information on its tailings management practices, tailings facilities and tailing impoundments.

-43. The objective of this Disclosure Requirement is enabling an understanding of the undertaking's management of its tailings facilities, the hazards nature of its tailings impoundments, and its treatment of tailings.
+- 48.42.
+The undertaking shall disclose information on its tailings management practices, tailings facilities and tailing impoundments. - 49.43.
+The objective of this Disclosure Requirement is enabling an understanding of the undertaking's management of its tailings facilities, the hazards nature of its tailings impoundments, and its treatment of tailings.

-- 44. When reporting according to ESRS E5-1 to E5-3, the undertaking shall specify whether and how its policies, actions and targets cover practices for management of tailings facilities, including: - (a) managing impacts from tailing facilities (e.g., on biodiversity), including the closure and post-closure; - (b) preventing catastrophic failures of tailing facilities; - 45.
-When addressing the reporting requirement in ESRS 2 paragraph 65(d), and unless exceptions in the risk assessment and monitoring intervals that are covered by applicable law (particularly Articles 11 and 13 of Directive 2006/21/EC;3 Articles 2 and 11 or Directive 2004/35/CE; and Article 2 of Commission Implementing Decision 2020/248/EU), the undertaking shall: - (a) disclose whether and how it complies with specific industry standards on the treatment of management of tailings; - (b) if the undertaking does not follow any generally accepted standard or code of practice, it shall explain why.
+- 50.44.
+When reporting according to ESRS E5-1 to E5-3, the undertaking shall specify whether and howdisclose its policies, actions and targets coverrelated to the tailings.
+In this context, it shall consider its policies, actions and targets related to the following of any generally accepted good practices for management of tailings facilities, including: - (a) managing impacts from tailing facilities (e.g., on biodiversity), including the closure and post-closure; - (b) preventing catastrophic failures of tailing facilities; - (c)45.
+When addressing the reporting requirement in ESRS 2 paragraph 65(d), the undertaking shall disclose whether and how it complies complying with specific relevant industry standards on the treatment of management of tailings.
+If the undertaking does not follow any generally accepted standard or code of practice, it shall explain why. - (d) incorporating into its policies commitments and principles in relation to tailings management.